-TSPVL2 - Vertical Position Welding and Laboratory - 4 Credits Pre-requisites -TSPPL1 Lastron 20 has (Laboratory 50 has)
+TSPVL2 - Vertical Position Welding and Laboratory - 4 Credits Pre-requisites -TSPPL1 Lecture 30 hrs/Laboratory 50 hrs

 This course provides students with an introduction to the fundamentals and procedures at an intermediate level of welding.
 During the process, students will acquire the knowledge needed to execute high quality welding and compete in the employment market.